Shoumeiki/NERV-NixOS-Kubernetes-GitOps-Platform/DEPLOYMENT.md

    nixos-anywhere --extra-files /tmp/secrets --flake .#misato root@<TARGET_IP>
    ```

-   This command will:
+   This will:
-   - Connect to the target machine via SSH
+   - Connect to target via SSH
-   - Partition and format disks according to `disko.nix`
+   - Partition and format disks per `disko.nix`
-   - Copy your age private key to `/var/lib/sops-nix/key.txt`
+   - Copy age key to `/var/lib/sops-nix/key.txt`
    - Install NixOS with your configuration
-   - Decrypt SOPS secrets during user creation (thanks to `neededForUsers = true`)
+   - Decrypt SOPS secrets for user creation
-   - Reboot into the new system with working authentication
+   - Reboot into the new system

 ### Step 4: Verify Deployment